dario-digregorio/flutter_github_actions/README.md

             fetch-depth: 0 # Fetch all history for tags and branches
             token: ${{ secrets.PAT }}
     ```
     Since the `checkout` action uses the `GITHUB_TOKEN` by default, we need to add the `PAT` token to the action to trigger the release workflow.
 We then can remove the `permissions` part.
+It is better to trigger the workflow only manually otherwise the workflow will run a loop.
 4. Now trigger again the tag workflow and you should see a new release in your repository after the `Release Workflow` finished successfully.
 5. To trigger the `Build and Deploy` workflow whenever a new tag is created.
 Add this to the `deploy.yml` file:
     ```yaml